DimitarDimitr0v/DimitarDimitr0v/README.md

 ### <h1> Hi there, I'm Dimitar 👋 </h1>
-- 📚 I’m studying in Software University
+- 📚 I’m studying in Plovdiv University
-- 🌱 I’m currently learning Python and JS
+- 🌱 I’m currently learning C# and Algorithms
 - 👯 I’m looking to collaborate on projects
-- ⚡ Fun fact: I'm orange belt in Kyokushin and I love Spanish
+- ⚡ Fun fact: I'm red belt in Kyokushin and I love Spanish

 ---